-Upon receipt of a report of an alleged policy violation, the designated administrator shall first determine if the alleged policy violation is based on a protected class-whether actual or perceived.
-Reports involving a protected class shall be investigated in accordance with the district's harassment/discrimination policy, including the timelines contained therein.
+Upon receipt of a report of an alleged policy violation, the designated administrator shall first determine if the alleged policy violation is based on a protected status -whether actual or perceived.
+Reports involving a protected status shall be investigated in accordance with the District's harassment/discrimination policy, including the timelines contained therein.